 The inexcusable delay could be caused by one or more of the following: general contractor, subcontractor, supplier, etc. Examples of this include the contractor that did not properly staff the project and suppliers that were late delivering material..
 “As this is a self-imposed delay, the contractor is typically entitled to recover no time and no delay costs,” says Navigant/Guidehouse, a management consulting firm for the public and commercial sectors.
 “Under most contracts, the contractor is exposed to potential liquidated damages or may be directed to accelerate their work, at their own expense, to recover the lost time.”

-Excusable delays are usually caused by a third party and are not anticipated.
-Examples include extreme weather, earthquakes, and labor actions.
+Excusable construction delays are usually caused by a third party and are out of the general contractor’s control.
+Examples include adverse weather conditions, earthquakes, and labor actions.
 Navigant/Guidehouse explains further, “Under most contracts, as neither the contractor nor the owner caused the delay, the contractor is entitled to recover the time but no delay costs, while the owner is required to grant an extension of time and forego late completion damages for this period of time.”

 A compensable delay, according to Navigant/Guidehouse is an “… owner caused delay but also includes delay caused by events or circumstances for which the owner has assumed liability under the terms of the contract.”
 Examples of this include change orders by the owner and work delays caused by the owner.
 “In such situations, as the owner is responsible for the delay, most contracts provide for recovery of the time resulting from the delay and for delay damages from the owner.”

-While recognizing who is to blame for a construction delay is important, it does not help in terms of calculating the true cost of a construction delay.
+While recognizing who is to blame for construction schedule delays is important, it does not help in terms of calculating the true cost of a construction delay.

 Calculable and Incalculable Costs of a Construction Delay